penghuitao/PenghuiTao/index.md

 <p align="left">I aim to conduct theory-driven, evidence-based research that not only explores how to <b>mitigate the negative impacts of climate change</b> but also <b>fosters psychological resilience</b> and <b>promotes human well-being</b>.
 My work touches on two main themes:</p>

 <ul align="left">
-    <li><b>Exploring Positive and Resilient Coping Strategies</b>: How can we cope with the psychological challenges posed by climate change risks in a way that strengthens resilience?</li>
+    <li><b>Exploring Positive and Resilient Coping Strategies</b>: How can we cope with the psychological challenges posed by climate change risks in a way that strengthens resilience (or transilience)?</li>
     <li><b>The Role of Emotions in Information Behavior</b>: How do emotions shape the ways individuals process and respond to climate change information, especially in an era of rapid digital media environment?</li>
 </ul>